 For example, a freestanding boat lift is mounted directly onto the ground, either on water or land.
 All of the previously discussed styles of boat lifts fall under this category.

-A hydraulic boat lift is simply one that utilizes fluid instead of moving cables to operate the lifting mechanism.
-Thus, you can find the hydraulic boat lift boat in both cantilever and vertical styles.
+A hydraulic boat lift utilizes fluid instead of moving cables to operate the lifting mechanism.
+Thus, the hydraulic boat lift boat can be found in both cantilever and vertical styles.

 How Much Does a Hydraulic Boat Lift Cost?